-Our integrated approach to developing the next generation of ISO people in 2013 includes dedicated focus on five key areas: enhancing the knowledge and skills of existing staff; continuing to develop technical experts; strengthening leadership and managerial capabilities; retaining and recruiting targeted skills for critical areas; and, sustaining an engaging workplace environment.
+Our integrated approach to developing the next generation of ISO people in 2013 includes dedicated focus on five key areas: enhancing the knowledge and skills of existing staff; continuing to develop technical experts; strengthening leadership and managerial capabilities; retaining and recruiting targeted skills for critical areas; and sustaining an engaging workplace environment.
 Subject matter experts including economists, transmission engineers, market planners, and IT professionals receive targeted training via the ISO Academy and other venues.
 Power systems operators will participate in enhanced training simulations to master new tools and evolving technologies.
-Mentoring and coaching for leaders and managers will continue with executive-level sponsorships and support from The President's Leadership Academy.
+Mentoring and coaching for leaders and managers will continue with executive-level sponsorships.
 Human Resources will recruit externally for expertise in emerging areas and to fill skill and knowledge gaps to supplement the ISO mentoring efforts.
 We take our reputation as an employer of choice seriously and will continue to ensure our workplace supports every team member in achieving excellence.